Free shipping to 48 States!

 Social Boundaries and Autism

-Not knowing how to act or react appropriately in a given situation can lead to miscommunication or bluntness.
+Not knowing how to communicate or react appropriately in a given situation can lead to miscommunication or bluntness.
 Having a script of what to say or do gives the individual clear guidance so they don’t have to guess or become overwhelmed.

 iris green LED strip